sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_platform-specific_APIs.md

 ## Current Issue

 It's difficult to implement _Expensive_ logic to call <UniqueTerm val="platform-specific APIs"/>.
-It's because <TechnicalTerm val="Platform Channels"/> can't be able to be used from all isolates and occupy UI thread.
+It's because <TechnicalTerm val="Platform Channels"/> can't be used from all isolates and occupy UI thread.

 ---